hipsterk/Chip-8/README.md

-# Space Invaders
+# Chip-8

-This project aims to emulate the Intel 8080 processor in order to play Space Invaders.
+This project aims to emulate the Intel 8080 processor in order to play ROMs such as Space Invaders.